DASPRiD/DASBiT/README.md

 - plugins: plugin management
 - channels: joining and parting channels

+See the [wiki](https://github.com/DASPRiD/DASBiT/wiki/Plugins) for a full list and help on plugins

 License
 -------
 The files in thios archive are released under the new BSD license that is